 Ensure you log off properly It is important to completely log off from your internet banking session; simply closing the window you performed the transaction in may not close the banking session.
 If your computer is infected with a Trojan, your session may become hijacked by a criminal and financial transactions may be performed without your knowledge.
 It is also advisable to disconnect from the internet if you are not planning to use it.

-We use a combination of Secure Socket Layer (SSL) protocol, secured cookies, challenge questions and passwords to protect your information.
+We use a combination of Transport Layer Security (TLS) protocol, secured cookies, challenge questions and passwords to protect your information.
 In addition, stronger authentication is used as appropriate to particular markets.